Thanksgiving Social Situations

 Social Situation Cards for Problem Solving Different Situations for a Family Gathering

 We have created a FREE download for you to help you and your child prepare for a family gathering, by providing you with various social situations you may encounter at a family gathering.
-This allows you to opening talk about new and different situations with your child or teenager to help them prepare and understand some of these new situations.
-Various social situations include: topics with grandparents, toddlers & babies, dogs/animals, greetings & goodbyes, when accidents occur, situations with food, and irony and idioms.
-Download the FREE resource below by providing us with your name and email address and you will receive an email with the download in your inbox.
+This allows you to start to talk about the new and different situations with your child or teenager to help them prepare and understand some of these new situations.
+Various social situations include topics with grandparents, toddlers & babies, dogs/animals, greetings & goodbyes, when accidents occur, situations with food, and irony and idioms.
+Download the FREE resource below by providing us with your email address and you will receive an email with the download in your inbox.

 The holiday season can be a time of newness and added stress.
 We hope these tips and the FREE resource can help you and your loved ones better prepare for the holiday season.
 Please let us know in the comments below if there are strategies that have worked well for your family!
 The more strategies we can give for families the better!